rsw359/leet_75/valid_anagram.md

 If they aren’t the same length, they cannot be anagrams of each other.

-From there, we know that an anagram will contain the same number of occurrences of each character.
-The best way to do this is to use a hash table, which will contain key/value pairs for the number of occurrences of each letter.
+If both inputs (t and s) are anagrams of each other, they will contain the same number of occurrences of each character.
+This can be determined using a hash table, which will contain key/value pairs for the number of occurrences of each letter.

 **Create the Hash Tables:**